Z House

 2024

-Z House, a house for the architect’s parents in rural Beijing, renovates a courtyard house and reframes its vernacular heritage for contemporary routines.
+Z House, a house for the architect’s parents in rural Beijing, renovates an abandoned courtyard house, integrating micro-farming and gardening into its domestic routines.

 Client: